syntheticbeek/bravo-departure-model/README.md

 **Methodology**

-Logistic regression trained on 8 verified cases.
-Franchises selected for documented scandal involvement and confirmed departure outcomes (RHOBH, VPR, Southern Charm, Summer House).
-Before predicting Amanda and West, the model was run against all eight training cases.
+Logistic regression trained on eight verified cases across four Bravo franchises (Real Housewives of Beverly Hills, Vanderpump Rules, Southern Charm, and Summer House).
+Cases were selected based on documented scandal involvement and confirmed departure outcomes.
+All variable scores were assigned by the researcher based on direct observation of available footage and established Bravo narrative conventions.

 Want more info?
 Check out my substack: (https://syntheticbeek.substack.com/p/i-built-a-model-to-predict-bravo)